insidewhy/cc.loader/README.md

 ```

 ## notes on development
-IE makes it very difficult to reliably determine whether a script has loaded without polling, so you will not see errors indicating module load failures until after a 10 second or so delay.
-For this reason developing your module structure under IE is not recommended.
+IE makes it very difficult to reliably determine whether a script has loaded without polling, so errors indicating module load failures will not be seen until after a 10 second or so delay.
+For this reason developing module structures under IE is not recommended.
 Once the module structure works then debugging code under IE with full path names should be as easy as in a decent browser.

 The poll timeout can be set with the following code and should be set before requiring the first module:
 ```javascript